Four Children and It

-Four Children and It is a 2012 continuation novel by author Jacqueline Wilson based on the 1902 book Five Children and It by E. Nesbit.
+Four Children and It is a 2012 children's book by author Jacqueline Wilson.
+It is a contemporary response to the classic 1902 book Five Children and It by E. Nesbit.

 Plot

 Rosalind and Robbie are staying with their father, David, his wife, Alice, and their half sister, Maudie whilst their mother is on an Open University course.
 Also staying with David and Alice is Alice's daughter Smash (Samantha), whose father is on a honeymoon in the Seychelles.

 In an attempt to bring the family closer together David takes them on a picnic to Oxshott Woods.
 Smash and Rosalind climb trees as part of a dare, however, Robbie struggles to climb the tree much to Smash's amusement.
 Whilst there the children explore the sandpit and when digging they discover the Psammead which Rosalind recognises from her book Five Children and It.
 Robbie wishes to be good at climbing trees.
 The Psammead grants the wish and David takes an interest, claiming that Robbie would be an amazing gymnast.
 Not realising that the wishes only lasted until sunset Robbie continues to show off his skills.
 David phones his friend, Tim, who is a P.E. teacher and runs summer classes.
 The next day David, Rosalind, Robbie and Smash go to the gym where Tim works.
 Robbie struggles and embarrasses himself and David.
 However, Tim takes an interest in Smash.

 The next day, the children beg to go back to Oxshott Woods.
 Smash wishes to be rich and famous and soon after they are taken away by their bodyguard, Bulldog, and meet their PA, Naomi.
 They travel into London and have a trip around Harrods.
 Rosalind is a famous writer and attends a book signing.
 Robbie has his own cookery show, Maudie, a star of "The Doodle Family" as Polly Doodle appears on the Start-At-Six-Show.
 Smash is a famous singer and in the middle of her concert in the O2 Arena when the wish ends, and the children are left alone.
 They venture through London guided by Smash, and when they return they are banned from going to Oxshott Woods.